MicrosoftDocs/architecture-center/docs/serverless-quest/poc-pilot.md

 ---
 # Proof of Concept or pilot

 When driving a technical and security decision for your company or customer, a *Proof of Concept (PoC)* or *pilot* is an opportunity to deliver evidence that the proposed solution solves the business problems.
-The PoC or pilot increases the likelihood of a successful adoption.
+The PoC or pilot increases the likelihood of a successful deployment.

 A PoC:
 - Demonstrates that a business model or idea is feasible and will work to solve the business problem